datastax/pulsar-transformations/README.md

   * `delta` a `long` amount of `unit` to add to `input`.
 Can be a negative value to perform subtraction.
   * `unit` the string unit of time to add or subtract.
 Can be one of [`years`, `months`, `days`, `hours`, `minutes`, `seconds`, `millis`].
 * `decimal(input, scale)`: Converts `input` to a `BigDecimal` with the given `scale`.
-  * `input` a byte array containing the two's-complement representation of the unscaled integer value in big-endian byte order.
+  * `input` unscaled value of the BigDecimal.
+Can be any of STRING, INTEGER, LONG or Array of bytes containing the two's-complement representation in big-endian byte order.
   * `scale` the scale of the `BigDecimal` to create.
+* `decimal(input)`: Converts `input` to a `BigDecimal`.
+    * `input` value of the BigDecimal in DOUBLE or FLOAT.
+If INTEGER or LONG is provided, an unscaled BigDecimal value will be returned.
 For all methods, if a parameter is not in the right type, a conversion will be done using the rules described in [Type conversions](#type-conversions).
 For instance, you can do `fn:timestampAdd('2022-10-02T01:02:03Z', '42', 'hours'.bytes)`